 Spotting the stages of burnout before they escalate

 Everyone has a limit to how much they can produce.
-Some reach that point earlier than others, but once walking into work becomes a challenge of willpower and persistence, you’re probably on track to experience burnout.
-When it happens, careers can screech to a halt, souring relationships with bosses and coworkers as seemingly simple tasks become insurmountable obstacles.
+Some people reach that point sooner than others.
+However, once walking into work becomes a test of willpower and persistence, you’re likely headed for burnout.
+When burnout occurs, it can bring careers to a screeching halt.
+Additionally, it can sour relationships with bosses and coworkers as even simple tasks feel impossible.

-For employers, being able to spot and—more importantly—prevent burnout can save great workers from leaves of absence or the pursuit of greener pastures.
+For employers, spotting and—more importantly—preventing burnout can save great workers from leaves of absence or the pursuit of greener pastures.

 The causes of burnout are myriad.
-Unmanageable workloads, low pay, lack of upward mobility, lack of recognition, poor team dynamics, and other issues all contribute to a person’s job feeling more and more like a waste of time and energy.
+Unmanageable workloads, low pay, lack of upward mobility, lack of recognition, poor team dynamics, and other issues all make a person’s job feel more and more like a waste of time and energy.
 Whether or not the complaints are well-founded is irrelevant—burnt-out workers don’t stick around for long.

 Exiting the honeymoon phase

 The compulsion to overwork is considered the first of 12 signs of burnout syndrome, called the honeymoon phase by psychologists Herbert Freudenberger and Gail North.
-It is in the obsession to prove oneself that physical symptoms of burnout begin to manifest themselves, often without the person realizing it.
+In the obsession to prove oneself, physical symptoms of burnout begin to manifest themselves, often without the person realizing it.

 During the honeymoon phase, signs of burnout can look like: